Qleoz12/qleoz12.github.io/_posts/2022-04-26-patterns-strategy.md

 This is an example for implementation for Strategy pattern

 ## Concept
-the Strategy Pattern, which lets you define a family of algorithms, encapsulate each algorithm (called a strategy), and select an algorithm at run time.
-An example for several filter on a farmer app for get apples base on criteria, you can see these criteria as different behaviors for the filter method. for more info check strategy design pattern
+The Strategy Pattern, which lets you define a family of algorithms, encapsulate each algorithm (called a strategy), and select an algorithm at run time.
+An example for several filter on a farmer app to get apples base on criteria, you can see these criteria as different behaviors for the filter method.
+For more info, check strategy design pattern
 (see http://en.wikipedia.org/wiki/Strategy_pattern)

-the situation is when you must to face several ways to filter the apples base on criteria like weight or color or both and also another ways wil be requiered
+the situation is when you must face several ways to filter the apples base on criteria like weight or color or both and also another ways wil be required

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/pattern-strategy_z1.png)
 simple filter by color